wrmckenz/Rural-Hospital-Risk-Indicators/README.md

 Due to GitHub file size constraints, the processed dataset is provided in compressed (.csv.gz).
 The full dataset is included and can be loaded directly. <br>
 We do not claim ownership of any third-party data used in this project.
 Users are responsible for complying with the terms of use and licensing of each data source. <br>
 <br>
-The data preprocessing section in the notebook is commented out, as this file represents the final output of that pipeline.  <br>
+The data preprocessing section has been separated from the main analysis notebook to improve clarity and readability. <br>
-If you would like to rerun the preprocessing steps, uncomment the relevant code in the notebook and download the raw datasets. <br>
+If you would like to recreate the dataset from raw sources refer to notebook 'Rural Hospital Risk Indicators Code.ipynb', uncomment the relevant code in the notebook and download the raw datasets. <br>
 1. CMS Hospital Provider Cost Report (2013-2023) <br>
 2. CMS Provider of Service Q4 files (2013-2023) <br>
 3. UNC Rural Hospital Closure Dataset <br>